wandb/docs/docs/guides/track/public-api-guide.md

 wandb login
 ```

 Import all runs and artifacts from a source W&B instance to a destination W&B instance.
-Runs and artifacts will be imported to their respective namespaces in the destination instance.
+Runs and artifacts are imported to their respective namespaces in the destination instance.

 ```py
 from wandb.apis.importers.wandb import WandbImporter